aesirxio/wordpress-analytics-plugin/wp-content/plugins/aesirx-analytics/readme.txt

 We are using our server api.aesirx.io for retriving and updating geo data.
 We are using our server dev01.aesirx.io for validating wallet and JWT decoding.
+The Terms of service can be found here https://aesirx.io/terms-conditions and the Privacy policy is here https://aesirx.io/privacy-policy.

 == Changelog ==